Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (d) records progress and achievement of performance and development goals;

-(e) documents concerns or deficiencies in performance and/or conduct and action taken to remedy them; and
+(e) documents concerns or deficiencies in performance or conduct and action taken to remedy them; and

-5.4 To ensure successful implementation of the Probation Plan, throughout the probationary period, the responsibilities of the supervisor include:
+5.3 To ensure successful implementation of the probation plan, throughout the probationary period, the supervisor is responsible for:

-(b) clarifying teaching commitments and roles, research directions and outputs, engagement opportunities and outcomes, and professional expectations and practices, for example, the requirements of the Student Evaluation of Courses and Teaching – Academic Policy;
+(c) clarifying teaching commitments and roles, research directions and outputs, engagement opportunities and outcomes, and professional expectations and practices;

-(i) conducting a final review of probation to determine whether or not the staff member’s employment should be recommended for confirmation of appointment.
+(j) conducting a final review of probation to recommend whether the staff member’s employment should be confirmed.

-5.5 To ensure successful implementation of the Probation Plan, throughout the probationary period, the responsibilities of the staff member include:
+5.4 To ensure successful implementation of the probation plan throughout the probationary period, the staff member is responsible for:

 (a) participating actively and positively in the probation process;